babeloff/boot-antlr4/README.md

         (antlr4 :grammar "AqlLexerRules.g4" :show show)   ;; [2]
         (antlr4 :grammar "Aql.g4" :show show)             ;; [3]
         (target :dir #{"target"})))                       ;; [4]

-This sample does not use the interpreter as the lexer makes use of constructs which are not compatable with a combined grammar.
 The [1] enables the live-coding experience with the source files being watched.
 The [2] lexer is constructed first and its output including the lexer tokens are included in the fileset passed to the next phase.
 The [3] generated files are placed in the target directory.